SOUNDS-RESEARCH/outscape/README.md

 ### Installation instructions:

-1. Download SiW.rar and unpack.
+1. Download SiW.rar from the latest release and unpack.
 2. Install "[Sidequest Advanced Installer](https://sidequestvr.com/setup-howto)"
 3. Connect Meta Quest
 4. in "Sidequest Advanced Installer" use "Install APK file from folder on computer"